allan-tulane/sp22-assignment-01-lalbright22/assignment-01.md

   - 2a.
 (6 pts) Translate this to Python code -- fill in the `def foo` method in `main.py`

   - 2b.
 (6 pts) What does this function do, in your own words?
+The function takes an inputted value in def foo.
+That value is then taken by the variables ra and rb where they are assigned the def foo value -1 and -2 respectively.
+These values represent the fubinacci sequence as the previous two values are added togethor to make the new value.
 .
 .
 .